gdlc/STAT_COMP/INCLASS/INCLASS_20.md

 Review sections 1-4 of the [handout on high dimensional regression](https://github.com/gdlc/STAT_COMP/blob/master/HANDOUTS/penalizedRegressions.pdf).

-Tasks:
-  - Compute and report the prediction R-sq. in testing data for each of the models along the forward regression search path and the full model.
+Task: Compute and report the prediction R-sq. in testing data for each of the models along the forward regression search path and the full model.
-  - Report which model you would recommend if the objective is to maximize prediction R-sq.

 To read the data in the R-environment and to partition the data into traing and testing sets use this code